LeiHao0/Binance/README.md

 ## Setup

-- [ ] Please upload your code to your github, set it as Private and grant the access to “Binance-TechHire”
+- [ ] Please upload your code to your github, set it as Private and grant the access to `Binance-TechHire`

 ## Assessed by